 20. Do I have enough money to make this work?

-The price of a food truck varies depending on the client. but you’ll want to set out to spend a minimum to $80k to $100,000.
+The price of a food truck varies depending on the client. but you’ll want to set out to spend a minimum of $100,000.

 20. If my food truck concept unique enough?